Kristina01111000/Drws_site/README.md

 Change the homepage video to the vimeo version when it is ready SRS drafts visible in team library
-Put the video on the homepage onto vimeo and then put it on the site Think about the first sentence “Still in practice as a holistic chiropractor, for over 35 years  Dr. W has been on a mission to ”
+Put the video on the homepage onto vimeo and then put it on the site

-His holistic nutrition model  → His Holistic Nutrition model the 4 Element Yoga he created → and the 4 Element Yoga he developed – as well as [learn more]  → full dr w bio → link to the dr w bio page Put the full dr w bio on a new page called “dr w bio” On about us page change the dr w part to the same section as the homepage dr w’s mission Add the section from the about growing holistically section on the homepage to the top of about us page, labeled about growing holistically https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ make the step 1 etc buttons images so they don't squish down, keep all the steps on one line https://growingholistically.com/membership-account/membership-levels/ bold the discount code sentence, also put it on its own line change with a discount code  to -> and have a discount code, change pick the → select yearly membership
+https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ make the step 1 etc buttons images so they don't squish down, keep all the steps on one line https://growingholistically.com/membership-account/membership-levels/ bold the discount code sentence, also put it on its own line change with a discount code  to -> and have a discount code, change pick the → select yearly membership